lukaswittmann/moist/docs/reference/fortran.rst

    Full Reference <https://moist.github.io/moist>

-Handling of geometries and structure
+Handling of Geometries and Structure
 ------------------------------------

 The basic infrastructure to handle molecular and periodic structures is provided by the `modular computation tool chain library <https://github.com/grimme-lab/mctc-lib>`_.